terraform-ibm-modules/terraform-ibm-cloudant/examples/fscloud/README.md

 - Creates a VPC and a VPE to the newly created cloudant instance

 :exclamation: **Important:** In this example, only the Cloudant instance complies with the IBM Cloud Framework for Financial Services.
 Other parts of the infrastructure do not necessarily comply.

+## Before you begin

+* You need an IBM Cloudant Dedicated Hardware plan instance in order to provision the Cloudant instance in